|S E A R C H D V D B e a v e r|

 Best remembered for her role as Leila Kalomi in the first season episode of the Season 1, TOS 24th episode This Side of Paradise (1967) as, uniquely, the only woman Mr. Spock ever loved, Jill Ireland's natural wholesome beauty shone on camera.
 In 1957, Ireland married actor David McCallum after the couple met while working on the film Hell Drivers (1957).
 Later they appeared together in five episodes of The Man From U.N.C.L.E. and had three sons (2 biological, one adopted).
 After divorcing him, in 1967 - a year later Ireland married Charles Bronson.
 They starred in 13 films together in the next 17 years including Villa Rides (1968), The Mechanic (1972), Breakout (1975), Breakheart Pass (1975), From Noon to Three (1976), and Walter Hill's iconic Hard Times (1975).
 They remained married until Ireland's death of Breast Cancer in 1990.

 Brunette Sherry Jackson began her career as an affable child actress in many projects - notable were, Joseph Losey's 1951 M, and John Farrow's incredibly stylistic Noir Where Danger Lives, as the uncredited girl in an Iron Lung.
 Although establishing herself as a regular as the coquettish daughter on Make Room for Daddy, she would eventually guest starring in TV series like 77 Sunset Strip, Perry Mason, Wagon Train, Gomer Pyle, U.S.M.C., Lost in Space, My Three Sons, The Rockford Files, The Wild Wild West, Batman and others.
 Notably, Sherry had her first screen test, for The Snake Pit with Olivia De Havilland eventually appearing in The Breaking Point, with John Garfield - one of his most memorable roles.
 She had a lauded portrayal as the emotionally unstable Jacinta Marto in The Miracle of Our Lady of Fatima.
 Sherry made one of her more memorable appearances as the android "Andrea" in the Season 2, 7th episode "What Are Little Girls Made Of?" wearing another of the more revealing, TOS-style, outfits.
 When Blake Edwards remade the Peter Gunn television series as a feature film (entitled Gunn) in 1967, Jackson was filmed in a nude scene that appeared only in the international version.
-However it was censored, and still not available including the naked scene, in North America.
+However it was censored, and still not available, including the naked scene, in North America.
 Still images of those nude scenes appeared in the August 1967 issue of Playboy magazine, in a pictorial entitled "Make Room For Sherry".
 Gotta pick that up.

 Playing psychiatrist Elizabeth Dehner in the second pilot, Season 1, TOS 1st episode, "Where No Man Has Gone Before" was very minor in Sally Kellerman's career which has lasted nearly 60 years.
 She may be best remembered as Major Margaret "Hot Lips" Houlihan in Robert Altman's film M*A*S*H (1970) which earned her an Oscar nomination for 'Best Actress in a Supporting Role'.
 She appeared in a number of the director's films: including Brewster McCloud (1970), and The Player (1992).
-She was also in many television series such as The Outer Limits (1965), The Invaders (1967), Mannix (1969), Hawaii Five-O (1969), Bonanza (1966, 1970).
-She also played the severely beaten, and only surviving, victim of Albert DeSalvo (Tony Curtis) in Richard Fleischer's The Boston Strangler (1968) but Trekkies can never for get her 'lit up' eyes in the first episode to feature William Shatner as Captain James Kirk, James Doohan as Chief Engineer Montgomery Scott ("Scotty"), and George Takei as Lt.
+She was also in many television series such as Coronet Blue, The Outer Limits (1965), The Invaders (1967), Mannix (1969), Hawaii Five-O (1969), Bonanza (1966, 1970).
+She also played the severely beaten, and only surviving, victim of Albert DeSalvo (Tony Curtis) in Richard Fleischer's The Boston Strangler (1968) but Trekkies can never for get her 'diamond eyes' in the first episode to feature William Shatner as Captain James Kirk, James Doohan as Chief Engineer Montgomery Scott ("Scotty"), and George Takei as Lt.
 Sulu.
 In her 2013 book, Read My Lips: Stories of a Hollywood Life, Kellerman recounts her life as an up-and-coming actress in the early 60s.

 Always looking gorgeous, and holder of eight beauty titles by age 20, Nancy Kovack appeared on a number of TV series including Bewitched, Batman, I Dream of Jeannie, Get Smart, Perry Mason, 12 O'Clock High, The Man From U.N.C.L.E., The Invaders (1967) and in 1969 she was nominated for an Emmy award for her role on Mannix.
 Perhaps her most remembered performance in film was as the high priestess Medea in Jason and the Argonauts (1963).
-She also had parts in Diary of a Madman (1963) with Vincent Price, The Silencers (1966) with Dean Martin as Matt Helm, and Frankie and Johnny (1966) with Elvis Presley, among other films.
+She also had parts in Diary of a Madman (1963) with Vincent Price, The Silencers (1966) with Dean Martin as Matt Helm, and Frankie and Johnny (1966) with Elvis Presley, among other film roles.
 For Trekkies she was Nona, in the Season 2, episode 19 "A Private Little War", playing a healing witch woman of the friendly 'Hill People' tribe on the 3rd planet in the Zeta Boötis System.
 In the show she casts an erotic spell on Kirk seducing him with her healing herbs.
 Nona hoped that the USS Enterprise Captain would be unable to refuse her anything once he recovered from his illness.
 The show's premise was intended as a loose allegory about America's involvement in the Vietnam War.
 Kovack became the wife of world-renowned maestro Zubin Mehta of New York Philharmonic.

 From a mixture of Italian, Hungarian, Spanish, Portuguese and Filipino backgrounds Barbara Luna has guest-starred on approaching 500 television programs from 1951-2017 including Kung Fu, Marcus Welby, M.D., Love American Style, Mission: Impossible, The Invaders, Perry Mason, Mike Hammer, and many others.
 Her film career was less advanced but I do recall her as as an uncredited prostitute in Richard Brooks' Elmer Gantry (1960) with Burt Lancaster.
 On the Season 2, 4th episode, Mirror, Mirror (1967) she played cunning Lieutenant Marlena Moreau who, in a parallel barbaric universe mirroring their previous reality, is know as the "Captain's Woman" who is able to use the devious 'Tantalus Field' weapon to silently eliminate political enemies.
 This episode allowed the regular cast the opportunity to deviate form their usual characterizations and it became a huge fan favorite of the series.
 Upon returning to their own universe - we see a new transferred crew member - Lieutenant Marlena Moreau - still looking breathtaking with lustrous hair piled almost absurdly high on her head.
 In the early 1960's, Luna was briefly married to actor Doug McClure and is still working today at age 79.
 You GO, girl!
 She runs a website HERE.